 My one week Sri Lanka itinerary will take you to explore the center, south, and, west part of Sri Lanka.
 As a nature lover, I loved the stunning beauty of each hill station in the central part of Sri Lanka.
 The climate is also perfect to explore the lush highlands where possible to avoid the extreme heat during your summer trip here.

-Read inside to get the itinerary along with money saving tips and my complete Sri Lanka tour experiences.
-And also don’t forget to read some Sri Lanka travel guidebooks before your trip.
+Read inside to get the itinerary along with money-saving tips and my complete Sri Lanka tour experiences.
+And also don’t forget to read some travel books on Sri Lanka and carry road trip essentials before your trip.

 Peradeniya Botanic Gardens, ArtLanka Batiks Factory, Kandy Lighthouse, Kandy Lake, Temple of the Tooth, Kandy Cultural Centre

-The first day I kept for Kandy, UNESCO World Heritage Site and cultural city of Sri Lanka.
+The first day I kept for Kandy, UNESCO World Heritage Site, and the cultural city of Sri Lanka.
 First I visited Peradeniya Botanic Gardens to explore the spectacular plant life of Sri Lanka.
-There are so much to explore inside the Royal Botanic Gardens.
+There is so much to explore inside the Royal Botanic Gardens.
 Therefore, it will take you 3 to 4 hours to visit so many attractions on 60 hectares of land.

 There are over 4000 spices included in one lake, suspension bridge, and beautiful lawn.
 Some main attractions are Orchid House, Spice Garden, Palm Avenues, Double Coconut Palms, Flower Garden, Bamboo Collection, Fernery.
 Palm Avenues was my favorite one.
-This garden is open whole year for tourists from morning to afternoon, and the entrance fee for foreigners per person is 1500 LKR.
+This garden is open the whole year for tourists from morning to afternoon, and the entrance ticket to get before visiting.

 Palm Avenue of Royal Botanic Gardens